wp-plugins/media-library-assistant/readme.txt

 <h4>Category Parameters</h4>

+The Category parameters search in the WordPress core "Categories" taxonomy.
 Remember to use "post_parent=current" if you want to restrict your query to items attached to the current post.

 <h4>Tag Parameters</h4>

+The Tag parameters search in the WordPress core "Tags" taxonomy.
 Remember to use "post_parent=current" if you want to restrict your query to items attached to the current post.

 Note that the "tag_id" parameter requires exactly one tag ID; multiple IDs are not allowed.
 You can use the "tag__in" parameter to query for multiple values.